• Skip to primary navigation

 Instructions

-2. When the oil is hot, add the onion and sauté until soft and translucent, about 5 minutes.
+• When the oil is hot, add the onion.
+Sweat the onion for about 5 minutes, until soft and translucent, stirring occasionally.

-3. Stir in the garlic, ginger, curry powder, cumin and turmeric.
-Continue to sauté for about 30 seconds, until the garlic is very fragrant.
+• Stir in the garlic, ginger, curry powder, cumin and turmeric.
+Sauté everything for about 30 seconds, until the garlic is very fragrant.

-9. Remove from heat and taste test.
+• Remove from heat and taste test.
 Season with salt and pepper to taste.
 Adjust any other seasonings to your liking.
+You can also thin the soup with some hot water if it has gotten too thick.

 I picked a few cauliflower florets out of my soup before blending and then used them as garnish.